bahrus/xtal-sip/README.md

 ## Preemptive loading

-By default, xtal-sip doesn't add the live script or link import tag to the header until it actually spots such a custom element tag in the live markup that depends on that import (but we are adding such references to the link rel="preload" in order to reduce the delay when the live custom element is observed.
+By default, xtal-sip doesn't add the live script or link import tag to the header until it actually spots such a custom element tag in the live markup that depends on that import (but we are adding such references to the link rel="preload" in order to reduce the delay when the live custom element is observed).
 This allows us to stay on the conservative side and only load into memory what's really needed.

 However, if preemptive loading is desired, add the data-preemptive attribute: